aron-bordin/ArduinoTimerObject/README.md

 #IMPORTANT
 ### This library was moved to a new repository: https://github.com/aron-bordin/PNG-Arduino-Framework
 I'll update just the new repository.
 Check and star the .PNG Arduino Framework, there are more objects and Arduino components.
+This new repository has a better documentation.

 The **Arduino Timer Object** allow us to easily create Timer callbacks.
 In a predetermined interval, your function will be called.
 Works as a "thread", where a secondary function will run when necessary.